LouieRichardson99/astro-lab/README.md

 ## ✨ Features

-- Zero-config: just add the integration and start your dev server
+- Live prop + slot playground per component
 - Automatic discovery of your Astro components
-- Live prop + slot playground per component
+- Populate components in playground with JSON data (Labs)
 - Hot reload of component metadata when you edit components
+- Zero-config: just add the integration and start your dev server
-- Optional global stylesheets & scripts injection for consistent preview styling
+- Optional global stylesheets & scripts injection

 ## 📦 Installation